Gonaco/Pitch-Estimation-and-Voicing-Detection/README.md

 ![](ceps_unvoiced_comp.png)

 and this one depict a voiced signal also compared with its Cepstrum.
+It should be noticed that the voiced signal has a very clear peak, meaning that the signal has periodicity.

 ![](ceps_voiced_comp.png)